QryptInc/qseed/README.md

     The token has been initialized and is reassigned to slot 384541823
     ```

-3. Test the module using the pkcs11-tool and the reassigned slot id from the previous step.
-    ```
-    pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --slot 384541823 -l -t
-    ```
-    Sample output is shown below.
-    ```
-    Using slot 0 with a present token (0x16eba47f) Logging in to "My First Token".
-    Please enter User PIN:
-    C_SeedRandom() and C_GenerateRandom():
-      seems to be OK
-    Digests:
-      all 4 digest functions seem to work
-      MD5: OK
-      SHA-1: OK
-    Signatures: not implemented
-    Verify (currently only for RSA)
-      No private key found for testing
-    Unwrap: not implemented
-    Decryption (currently only for RSA)
-    No errors
-    ```

-4. Set environment variables.
+3. Set environment variables.
 The CRYPTOKI_SLOT_ID should be set to the reassigned slot id from the second step.
 The CRYPTOKI_SO_PIN should be set to the SO PIN from the second step.
     ```bash
     export QRYPT_TOKEN=qrypttokenfromportal
     export CRYPTOKI_LIB=/usr/local/lib/softhsm/libsofthsm2.so